simonw/files-to-prompt/README.md

 Concatenate a directory full of files into a single prompt for use with LLMs

+For background on this project see [Building files-to-prompt entirely using Claude 3 Opus](https://simonwillison.net/2024/Apr/8/files-to-prompt/).

 ## Installation

 Install this tool using `pip`: